EECOLOR/browser-tests/README.md

 Example
 -------

-See the example in the `example` directory
+See the example in the `examples` directory